 Our Environment: Custodial and Office Pressures

-While there have been a few outbreaks of COVID-19 in Western Australia, and those that have occurred have been well managed, we continue to be alert.
-While not mandated, most of our staff have elected to get vaccinated.
-We continue to maintain high standards of hygiene, social distancing, and we do not attend prisons if we are unwell.
+While not mandated, all of our staff have been vaccinated and we continue to maintain high standards of hygiene, social distancing, and we do not attend prisons if we are unwell.
 When outbreaks do occur, we take a sensible and cautious approach based on the do no harm principle.
-We remain vigilant, particularly in relation to the Delta variant which has been proven to be highly contagious, and continue to undertake risk assessments prior to visits to custodial facilities.
+We remain vigilant and continue to undertake risk assessments prior to visiting custodial facilities.
+And our continuous inspection model has ensured that we maintain visibility over custodial facilities despite the continuing challenges the pandemic presents.

 Prison population has stabilised, but prisons are still overcrowded